-In addition to the contingent consideration that may be payable related to our acquisitions (see Note 12 to these Consolidated Financial Statements), we have deferred consideration of \$6 million at December 31, 2022, which is payable in 2023.
-The Company did not have any deferred consideration at December 31, 2021.
+In addition to the contingent consideration that may be payable related to our acquisitions (see Note 12 to these Consolidated Financial Statements), we have deferred consideration of \$3 million at December 31, 2023, which is payable until 2026.
+The Company had deferred consideration of \$6 million at December 31, 2022.